 What is swap space?

-Swap space in any operating system is amount of disk space reserve for moving inactive pages from RAM.
-Swap space are of two type dedicate swap or of swap files in linux OS.
-Here we will create a swap file for the linux system.
+Swap space in any operating system is the amount of disk space reserved for moving inactive pages from RAM.
+Swap spaces are of two types dedicated swap or swap files in Linux OS.
+Here we will create a swap file for the Linux system.

 We assume that the system does have not swap partition for this guide.

-Check if your system already exist swap partition.
+Check if your system already exists swap partition.